Well-conditioned frames for high order finite element methods: Iterative methods and preconditioning

 where $\mathcal{B}_h^0$ is a ``coarse space preconditioner", and $\mathcal{B}_{f,h}$ are local preconditioners defined with respect to local spaces ${Q_{f, r}^{\ast}} \subset V_h$.
 More precisely, each of the operators $\mathcal{B}_{f,h}$ are preconditioner for the corresponding local operator $\mathcal{A}_{f,h}$ defined by the bilinear form $a(\cdot,\cdot)$ with respect to the local space ${Q_{f, r}^{\ast}}$, while $\mathcal{B}_h^0$ is a corresponding preconditioner defined with respect to the piecewise linear space ${\mathcal{P}_1}(\mathcal{T}_{h}) \subset V_h$.

-Consider the set up in Section~\ref{bubble-frame} above, where for each $f \in \Delta = \Delta(\mathcal{T}_h)$ the set $\Phi_f = \{ \phi_{f,k} \}_{k=1}^{N_f}$ is a basis for the local space ${Q_{f, r}^{\ast}}$, and $\Phi = \{Ê\Phi_f \}_{f \in \Delta}$.
+Consider the set up in Section~\ref{bubble-frame} above, where for each $f \in \Delta = \Delta(\mathcal{T}_h)$ the set $\Phi_f = \{ \phi_{f,k} \}_{k=1}^{N_f}$ is a basis for the local space ${Q_{f, r}^{\ast}}$, and $\Phi = \{\Phi_f \}_{f \in \Delta}$.
 The natural representations of the operators $\mathcal{B}_{f,h}$ are $N_f \times N_f$ matrices of the form $\B_{f,h}= \tau_{f,h}^{-1} \mathcal{B}_{f,h} \mu_{f,h}^{-1}$, where the representations $\tau_{f,h} $ and $\mu_{f,h}$ are defined as above, but now with respect to the local spaces ${Q_{f, r}^{\ast}}$.
 Furthermore, since $\Phi_f$ is a basis for this space, each of the maps $\tau_{f,h}$ and $\mu_{f,h}$ is invertible, and as a consequence, the matrix $\B_{f,h}$ is positive definite.
 The matrix $\B_h$, representing the preconditioner $\mathcal{B}_h$, will now be of the form

 where $N = \sum_f N_f$.
 Here $\B_h^0$ is a symmetric and positive semidefinite matrix representing the operator $\mathcal{B}_h^0$, while the block diagonal matrix, $\diag\{\B_{f,h}\}$, is symmetric and positive definite, since each block has this property.
-We refer to \cite{schoberl2008additive} for more details.
+We refer to \cite{schoberl2008additive} for more details and tests of numerical performance.

+{ \begin{remark} The additional global operator $\mathcal{B}_h^0$ appears in the preconditioner proposed in \cite{schoberl2008additive} in order to obtain condition numbers which are independent of the mesh size $h$.
+In the present paper, where we consider the mesh $\mathcal{T}_h$ to be fixed, we could have dropped this term and still obtain condition numbers which are bounded uniformly with respect to the polynomial degree $r$. \end{remark} }